ding-lab/BreakPointSurveyor/README.md

 # BreakPointSurveyor: 1000SV branch

-*A comprehensive workflow to analyze and visualize interchromosomal breakpoints in 1000 Genome dataset.*
+*A comprehensive pipeline to analyze and visualize structural variants in 1000 Genomes dataset*

 See [TCGA_Virus](https://github.com/ding-lab/BreakPointSurveyor) workflow for comprehensive documentation.